 But the second lake you hit is Russian Lake.
 Surrounded by granite walls, perched on the edge of a cliff, so deep and blue, it's a little scary.

 This is the view from our campsite.
 Lauren agrees that it's a little nicer than the view from her old apartment on Telegraph, which was usually of Tom, the pants-less gardener/ rat keeper.
+One of the best presents ever was this packpacking hammock.
+Every evening, we could be found reading in there.
+Very peaceful considering I was reading about the brutality of the Commanche/Texas wars.

 Other activities included, fossil finding...